Caraulun River: Catchment

-The river's catchment is one of the 10 major catchments in East Timor.
+The river's catchment is one of the 10 major catchments in Timor-Leste.
 It is approximately 580 km2 in area, and is divided between the Manufahi and Ainaro municipalities.
 Its main population centres, from north to south, are Maubisse, Same, and Betano.

-East Timor has been broadly divided into twelve 'hydrologic units', groupings of climatologically and physiographically similar and adjacent river catchments.
-The Caralaun River catchment is one of the four major catchments in the Clere & Be-Lulic hydrologic unit, which is about 1923.6 km2 in total area; the others are the catchments of the Clere, Be-Lulic and South Laclo Rivers.
+Timor-Leste has been broadly divided into twelve 'hydrologic units', groupings of climatologically and physiographically similar and adjacent river catchments.
+The Caraulun River catchment is one of the four major ones in the Clere & Belulic hydrologic unit, which is about 1923.6 km2 in total area and covers 12.9% of the country; the others are the catchments of the Belulik, Clerec, and South Laclo rivers.

 The uplands of the Caralaun River catchment near Maubisse were originally vegetated with grass, and on high ground there were Eucalyptus trees.
 In the final years of the Portuguese colonial era between 1963 and 1975, Casuarina seedlings were planted as shade trees for coffee plants.
 During the ensuing Indonesian occupation, many trees were removed, and local people were encouraged to grow both Casuarinas and coffee plants.
 However, they more commonly planted Acacia trees, which controlled erosion and landslides.
 By the early twenty first century, tree planting had stopped due to a lack of local support and problems with fire.
 Other upland areas near Turiscai and Same have been subject to deforestation, but removal of trees has not been uniform across the catchment.

 Since the Portuguese colonial era, there has been much erosion (denudation), many landslides and some gullying in the catchment, especially after tree removal or heavy rainfall.
 Soil loss has been moderate to high in the upper catchment, especially in the north west, but low in the lower catchment.
 Some local people regard shifting agriculture as a cause of severe erosion; others consider it to be a 'non-problem'.
 The greatest source of river sediment is landsliding (48%; with 14% earthquake-induced); of lesser significance are bank erosion (34%), and sheet and rill erosion (17%).
 In the uplands, some river channels have widened (and a few have deepened).
 Downstream, the river has widened and become shallower, leading to greater flooding, riverbank erosion, and lateral movement of flow paths.
 Riverbank erosion has become a serious problem.